Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 16:00-17:30

-Leonard Nakamura (Federal Reserve Bank of Philadelphia, United States) and Charles Hulten (University of Marylandand, United States)- Proposal
+Leonard Nakamura (Federal Reserve Bank of Philadelphia, United States) and Charles Hulten (University of Maryland, United States)

 5- Household Income Based on a Broad View of Production: The Contribution of Women

-Marta Schoch (World Bank), Jonathan Lain (World Bank) and Tara Vishwanath (World Bank)- Proposal
+Marta Schoch (World Bank), Jonathan Lain (World Bank) and Tara Vishwanath (World Bank)

-Organisers: Jorrit Zwijnenburg (OECD), Ann Lisbet Brathaug ( Statistic Norway) and Michail Moatsos ( University of Utrecht, the Netherlands)
+Organisers: Jorrit Zwijnenburg (OECD), Ann Lisbet Brathaug (Statistics Norway) and Michail Moatsos (University of Utrecht, Netherlands)

 14:00-15:30